dhakalnirajan/java-self-learn/README.md

 ## Java Virtual Machine (JVM)

 The Java virtual machine (JVM) is a virtual machine that enables a computer to run a Java program.
-The Java virtual machine  interprets Java bytecodes.
+The Java virtual machine  interprets Java bytecode.
 The Java virtual machine is typically used to execute programs that are written in the Java programming language.

 <br>